HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/pcap-inspection/wireshark-tricks.md

 ### Decrypting https traffic with symmetric session keys

-It turns out that Firefox and Chrome both support logging the symmetric session key used to encrypt TLS traffic to a file.
-You can then point Wireshark at said file and presto! decrypted TLS traffic.
-More in: [https://redflagsecurity.net/2019/03/10/decrypting-tls-wireshark/](https://redflagsecurity.net/2019/03/10/decrypting-tls-wireshark/)\
+Both Firefox and Chrome have the capability to log TLS session keys, which can be used with Wireshark to decrypt TLS traffic.
+This allows for in-depth analysis of secure communications.
+More details on how to perform this decryption can be found in a guide at [Red Flag Security](https://redflagsecurity.net/2019/03/10/decrypting-tls-wireshark/).

 To detect this search inside the environment for to variable `SSLKEYLOGFILE`

 A file of shared keys will look like this: